gaehlerm/SoftwareEngineering/README.md

 ## The testing pyramid

-We've defined here 3 categories of functional tests, additional to the performance tests.
+We've defined here 3 categories of functional tests, additional to the performance tests and the exlorative tests.
 From the fine grained unit tests up to the very coarse acceptance tests.
 As a rule of thumb one can say that the testing suite of any program should consist of a lot of small grained and few coarse tests.

 Unit tests are the foundation of the testing pyramid.
 They are generally the most useful as they check each part individually and can return a detailed feedback if something is broken.
 They are like testing the individual parts of a car radio before assembling it.
 Unit tests prevent the usage of faulty parts.
 Roughly estimated 80% of all tests should be unit tests. [software engineering at google].

 // get an image without copy right
 <img src=images/testing_pyramid.jpg width="300">

 Component tests are the second level of the pyramid.
-They are like assembling the radio with the already controlled parts.
+They are like testing the assembled radio in a test stand.
 Component tests are coarser than unit tests and can't locate errors as precisely.
 But they are still useful to check the functionality of the radio.
 About 15% of all tests are component tests.

 The acceptance tests should only check that the installation of the radio in the car worked out as expected.
 Turning it on once should be completely sufficient as there is not much more that can still go wrong.

 Acceptance tests are the least common.
 They are very valuable to check that a program really works.
 There are always some things that can go wrong, even if all unit tests pass.
 However, the feedback you get from an acceptance test is very limited.
 It will mostly tell you that something is off, but you'll spend a lot of time debugging the cause of this issue.
-On the other hand you don't need too many E2E tests.
+On the other hand you don't need too many acceptance tests.
 If you have good test coverage with your unit and component tests, chances are low that you'll have a lot of failing acceptance tests.
 Once you know that the engine, the gear box and the brakes of a car work and are playing together correctly, there is not much left to test on the completely assembled car.
 If it runs, it's probably fine.
-Only about 5% of all tests are end-to-end tests.
+Only about 5% of all tests are acceptance tests.

 # 13. Writing better Code with Tests